-Q4 Q1 Q2 Q3 Q4
+Hospital discharge referrals Q4 Q1 Q2 Q3 Q4

 14-15 15-16 15-16 15-16 15-16

 Total number of referrals 14 20

 General (RVI and Freeman) 8 12

 Mental health 6 8

 Outcomes

 Accommodation secured 7 11

 Returned to friends and family 1 0

 Returned to own tenancy 1 2

 Admit to CTV 2 2

 Homeless 0 0

 Out of area case - referred back 3 5

-Table 7 shows there has been a rise in referrals being made in relation to people who are being discharged from hospital.
-Again the majority of the referrals coming from the RVI and Freeman hospitals.
-You can see that the majority of people were able to have accommodation secured for them and we had no homeless presentations from people leaving hospital this quarter.
-As with previous quarters there continues to be a number of referrals for those with a connection outside the area, in these cases advice was offered regarding the services in the relevant area.
-We agree on a weekly basis with staff in the hospitals cases of concern and as route of exception reporting those cases where delays are impacting upon when a client can be discharged.
+Table 7 shows a rise in referrals being made in relation to people who are being discharged from hospital, the majority coming from the RVI and Freeman hospitals.
+No-one became homeless as a result of hospital discharge.
+We agree weekly with staff in the hospitals cases of concern where delays are impacting upon when a client can be discharged.